microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 From a technical perspective, the action will work by using the [`RegisterHotKey`] function.
 This API allows us to bind a particular hotkey with the OS.
-Whenever that hotkey is pressed, our window message loop will recieve a `WM_HOTKEY`.
+Whenever that hotkey is pressed, our window message loop will receive a `WM_HOTKEY`.
 We'll use the payload of that window message to lookup the action arguments for that hotkey.
 Then we'll use those arguments to control which window is invoked, where, and how the window behaves.